Citizendium: Decline

 Library writer Walt Crawford noted in April 2009 that Citizendium appeared to be in an "extended lull", with a constant rate of creation of new articles at around 13–14 per day and a decline in the number of active authors.
 In August 2009, Richard Waters wrote in the Financial Times technology blog: "At best, Citizendium could be called a qualified success.
 Launched in March 2007, as of August 2009 it had 11,810 articles – 2,999,674 fewer than the English-language version of Wikipedia."
-Mathieu O'Neil, Principal Researcher at the Australian Department of Broadband, Communication and the Digital Economy, wrote in a March 2010 article on crowdsourcing that "new participants to Wikipedia know that their contributions will have a significant audience; becoming a Wikipedia editor is trivial and instantaneous; since it lacks this immediate quality, Citizendium failed to attract the crowd".
+Mathieu O'Neil, Principal Researcher at the Australian Department of Broadband, Communication and the Digital Economy, wrote in a March 2010 article on crowdsourcing that "new participants to Wikipedia know that their contributions will have a significant audience; becoming a Wikipedia editor is trivial and instantaneous; since it lacks this immediate quality, Citizendium failed to attract the crowd."

 In March 2010, the project had 90 contributors who made at least one edit, with a core of 25 contributors who made more than 100 edits.
 Median word count dropped from 468 words per article in October 2007 to 151 in May 2010.
-In June 2010, the number of users making 1, 20 or 100 edits per month all were at their lowest point since the project went public in March 2007.
-By October 2011, only about a dozen members made edits on a typical day, and an Ars Technica headline called the Citizendium project "dead in the water".
+In June 2010, the number of users making 1, 20, or 100 edits per month all were at their lowest point since the project went public in March 2007.
+By October 2011, only about a dozen members made edits on a typical day, and an Ars Technica headline called the Citizendium project "dead in the water."
 In 2014, the number of Citizendium contributors was under 100 and the number of edits per day was about "a dozen or so" according to Winthrop University's Dean of Library Services.
 In September 2015, only seven editors had been active in the previous 30 days.

 In November 2016, a referendum was held to abolish the governing Citizendium Charter and the Council in favor of Wikipedia-style discussion and consensus.
 It attracted nine votes, and was passed.
 A new managing editor was to be elected at the same time, but there were no nominations.

 Recent status

-On 2 July 2020, Larry Sanger wrote that he had transferred legal ownership of the Citizendium domain name to Pat Palmer, saying that Citizendium had "stopped being "my" project a long time ago.
+On 2 July 2020, Larry Sanger wrote that he had transferred legal ownership of the Citizendium domain name to Pat Palmer, saying that Citizendium had "stopped being 'my' project a long time ago.
 But until this morning, I still owned the domain name."
 In early 2022, Citizendium upgraded its software to the latest version of MediaWiki.
 User accounts were not retained and had to be recreated on the new server.

+As of July 2023, Citizendium's web traffic was 70,000 visits per month.